holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 !!!

-Before you get started editing the UI, it's helpful to be able to actually run the scaffolded applciation.
+Before you get started editing the UI, it's helpful to be able to actually run the scaffolded application.
 That way, you can watch changes take effect in real-time as you make them.
 So the next section will walk you through launching the application the tooling that's available there, and then in the section after that, we'll begin working with the `.svelte` files to build the UI.

 ## 8. Run your application in dev mode